cxzhou35/Awesome-dotfiles/README.md

 # Awesome dotfiles for public.
-Here are some config dotfiles for my OS(Ubuntu 20.04 && Mac OS). 🖥️
+Here are some config dotfiles for my OS(Ubuntu 20.04 && Mac OS 🖥️).

 I put them here for handy and portable use.